How to Book a Mover

 Glassware requires a symphony of precision.
 Begin by lining a sturdy box with a soft layer of packing paper.
 Wrap each glass in a sheet of bubble wrap, securing it with tape, and then nestle them into the box, ensuring they don't touch.
 Use dividers for added security, like creating individual chambers for your crystal chorus to rest.
 The top should be padded with more packing paper, creating a buffer zone that absorbs shocks and keeps your glassware in a harmonious state.

-2. Antiques: Old and often irreplaceable, these items carry history and value.
+2. Antiques: Old and often irreplaceable, these pieces carry history and value.

 Artwork: Paintings and sculptures require a gentle touch and thoughtful packing.